- The Best Foods To Eat in Philadelphia With Kids

 It should look like the one pictured, which is not from Abner’s.

 Local drinks (the soda tasted like a cherry lollypop) were still good.
-Next Time, it’s back to Pat’s, Geno’s or Jim’s.
+Next Time, it’s back to Pat’s, Geno’s or Jim’s, which have never let us down.

 We like to shop and eat in the Italian stores on South 9th Street.
 We have yet to try the taco places moving in among the pasta shops, but word on the street is that they’re good.